Marian-L-M/CloudsAndSpaceships/README.md

 # CloudsAndSpaceships

 A website to collect the epic fantasy projects written and devised by Marian Maschke aka.
-Eugen Of Jonathan.
+Eugene Jonathan.

-Page was built using mobile first methology

 ## Deployment

 Deployed using Hostinger.
 URL: www.eternityofmagic.com
 Automatic deployment using Github Webhooks

 ## For creation of the website the following resources where implemented: